hashicorp/nomad-openapi/generator/README.md

 - Please state which section of the API you plan to work on, so that we do not duplicate effort across contributors, and in case someone is already working on that area.
-- If you plan to work on more than one area, please create separate Issues and submit separate PRs for each area.
+- If you plan to work on more than one area, please create separate issues and submit separate PRs for each area.
-- Please add @DerekStrickland as a reviewer for your PR

 ### Conventions